 Rules for How to Behave in a Bar

-11. Don't — or at least try to avoid — ordering a "slow drink" when you're at a busy bar.
-Asking for a drink like the Ramos Gin Fizz (the original recipe requires that the drink be shaken for 12 minutes) in a crowded bar isn't going to win you any friends.
+12. Don't order a "slow drink" at a busy bar.
+Asking for something like a Ramos Gin Fizz (the original recipe requires that the drink be shaken for 12 minutes) in a crowded bar isn't going to win you any friends.